 - Do you regularly lose control of your drinking?

-- Do you really want to stop alcohol but find it impossible to stay sober and away from alcohol completely?
+- Really want to stop alcohol but find it impossible to stay sober and away from it completely?

 - Do you depend on alcohol to help you sleep, give you courage and confidence, to help you to socialise, to deal with anxiety or just to be able to cope with everyday life?

-If you have answered yes to any one of these questions it is very possible that you have an alcohol dependency and are alcoholic.
+If you have answered yes to any one of these questions it is very possible that you have an alcohol dependency.
+It’s possible you are an alcoholic.
 Being alcoholic is very different from someone who drinks too much.
 You may say “but isn’t that what an alcoholic is, someone who drinks too much?”

 The truth is that alcoholism/alcohol addiction is far more psychologically complex than just drinking too much.